TheoWinterhalter/ghost-reflection/README.md

 ## Browsing the files

 The formalisation can be found in the `theories` folder.
-We will now go over all the files it contains.

 [A rendered version of the files is given here.](https://theowinterhalter.github.io/ghost-reflection/)